treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 If you're a junior programmer or you don't code for a living **you might be afraid of your inexperience**: maybe you're pretty new to coding in general and you don't understand git, testing, version control, and GitHub.
 But there's very likely a project for *you* to contribute to.
-The sprints include sprint coordinators who can help **point you to projects they've heard are particularly beginner-friendly** or who have quite a bit of **low-hanging fruit in their issue tracker for newcomers to dig into**.
+The sprints include sprint coordinators who can help **point you to projects they've heard are particularly beginner-friendly** or who have quite a bit of **low-hanging fruit in their issue tracker for newcomers to dig into** (something as simple as updating the on-boarding documentation can be a great benefit to maintainers).

 ### It'll be too fast-paced for me

-Sprints involve smart people coding for many hours on end, racing against the clock.
+You might think the sprints involve smart people coding for many hours on end, racing against the clock.
-**False**.
+This is false.
 From my experience, sprints usually aren't like that at all.

-There are some very smart people at the sprints, but everyone at the sprints is new to *something* and there are many newcomers (and [mediocre programmers][]) at the sprints as well.
+There are some very smart people at the sprints, but there are a lot of newcomers too.
+Everyone at the sprints is new to *something* and most of us are [mediocre programmers][] (who are more skilled in some areas and less skilled in others).

-Some sprinters sit for many hours writing code, but the "pace" of the sprints is really up to you.
+The "pace" of the sprints is really up to you.
-From my own experience, the name "sprints" is kind of a misnomer: **I never find myself *sprinting* while at the sprints**.
+The name "sprints" is kind of a misnomer: **I never find myself *sprinting* while at the sprints**.

 I've attended at least one day of sprints at PyCon US for each of the last 5 years and my sprint experience has almost always consisted of: